Sam Vaknin: Life

-Arrest and imprisonment

-In Israel in 1995 he was found guilty on three counts of securities fraud along with two other men, Nissim Avioz and Dov Landau.
+From 1986 to 1987 he was the general manager of IPE Ltd. in London.
+He moved back to Israel, where he became director of the investment firm, Mikbatz Teshua.
+In 1995, Vaknin and two other men were found guilty of three counts of securities fraud related to activities with the firm.
 He was sentenced to 18 months' imprisonment and fined 50,000 shekels (about $14,000), while the company was fined 100,000 shekels.
-In 1996, as a condition of parole, he agreed to a mental health evaluation, which noted various personality disorders.
-According to Vaknin, "I was borderline, schizoid, but the most dominant was NPD," and on this occasion he accepted the diagnosis, because, he wrote, "it was a relief to know what I had."
+As a condition of parole, he agreed to another mental health evaluation, which noted various personality disorders.
+According to Vaknin, "I was borderline, schizoid, but the most dominant was NPD."
+On this occasion he accepted the diagnosis, because, he wrote, "it was a relief to know what I had."
+As he reflected on the failure of his marriage, his estrangement from his family, his financial difficulties, and the ruin of his reputation, he initially blamed others for his difficulties but with time he realized that he was at fault.
+While in prison, he began to write his book "Malignant Self Love – Narcissism Revisited".

-Later life

-Vaknin moved to Skopje, Republic of Macedonia (now North Macedonia), where he married Macedonian Lidija Rangelovska.
-They set up Narcissus Publications in 1997, which publishes Vaknin's work.
-Between 2001 and 2003, Vaknin was a Senior Business Correspondent for United Press International.
-He has also written for Central Europe Review about political issues in the Balkans, as well as for the Middle East Times.
-Until a few weeks before the September 2002 Macedonian election, he served as an adviser to Macedonia's Ministry of Finance.
-He writes regularly for other publications, such as the International Analyst Network, and the online American Chronicle.